 Lied Lodge also has spa services for your enjoyment.
 These include foot reflexology, Swedish massages, and body treatments.
 Their hours are limited, so you’ll want to inquire about special accommodations outside of regular hours if you can’t make an appointment then.

-We checked in on a Friday afternoon this fall, and were lucky enough to hear music while dining outside.
+We checked in on a Friday afternoon this fall and were lucky enough to hear music while dining outside.
 If you look towards the Arbor Lodge Mansion, you’ll see field lights nestled in the trees.
-This is because the high school football field is situated right by the mansion, and so you can hear the music they play before the game starts.
+This is because the high school football field is situated right by the mansion, so you can hear the music they play before the game starts.

 When you order at Timbers, you’ve got to have the gnocchi with smoked corn cream, and the Bohling Farms 8 oz American Wagyu burger.
 It has a brioche bun, bourbon-candied TD Niche pork belly, smoked cheddar, and caramelized onions.
 While the meat itself is good, the toppings were delicious enough by themselves!
 We ate at Timbers twice during our stay, and Kennedy got the crab cake appetizer both times to keep to herself since she enjoyed them so much.

-If you’re at the Arbor Day Farms, eat at Porter’s.
+If you’re at the Arbor Day Farm, eat at Porter’s.
 You’ll want to get there as soon as they open, which is 11 am.
 Otherwise, the line gets long very quickly.
 We got in line when it was just at the door and we waited for almost an hour.
 It was so worth it, though.
 I got brisket and apple cider slushies with “the works” which include ice cream and drizzled caramel.

 Location: 2700 Sylvan Rd., Nebraska City, NE 68410